 When the coronavirus situation exploded…we were unbelievably lucky to be on the receiving end of help from Journey Beyond Travel.
 Their efforts to find “escape” options for us (the US government was “missing in action”) — and to communicate them as promptly and accurately as possible — were invaluable.
 I cannot imagine being in better hands.
 The grace and professionalism showed us during a time when they were being pulled from all sides were beyond anything we could have expected. – Linda Haines, March 2020

 Economically, though, it looks to be a long recovery with many of those working in tourism unsurprisingly hit hardest.
 If you want to read more about how many of the unofficial workers in Morocco are fairing during the course of this pandemic, ABC News did a brief story on this you can read here: https://abcnews.go.com/International/wireStory/lockdowns-kill-jobs-africas-informal-workers-suffer-69785841.
-Needless to say, these are communities we will be working a lot with in the coming months and maybe years over the pandemic.
+Needless to say, these are communities we will be working a lot with in the coming months (and likely years) as the economic fall out of this pandemic continues to ripple throughout our industry.

 With COVID 19 Still Circulating, Can I Still Book a Tour to Morocco?